 There are constraints on the grid which restrict the amount of power that can flow into Northern Ireland from Ireland and vice-versa.
 The absence of a second North-South Interconnector is a significant restriction.
-This means a certain level of capacity is required specifically for Northern Ireland and a certain level of capacity is required specifically for Ireland to ensure security of supply.
+This means a certain level of capacity is required specifically for Northern Ireland and a certain level of capacity is required specifically for Northern Ireland and a certain level of capacity is required specifically for Northern Ireland and a certain level of capacity is